DataShades/ckanext-files/README.md

 Note, all the file are still available inside storage directory.
 If previous command shows nothing, it only means that CKAN already knows details about each file from the storage directory.
-If you want to see the list of the files again, omit `-u` flag that stands for "untracked" and you'll see again all the files in the command output:
+If you want to see the list of the files again, omit `-u` flag(which stands for "untracked") and you'll see again all the files in the command output:

 ```ini
 ckan files scan -s group_images